 Chasing Creativity – Part 1

-Why I create
+Why I Create

 Defacing Property

 When I was in high school, I borrowed hand-me-down textbooks from my older cousin.
-I drew all over in ink on the inside cover and clear pages that didn’t have much information—almost every page.
-The next year the younger sister of the cousin I borrowed the book from had to painstakingly white-off all my “art”.
-Sorry, Priya.
+I drew all over them—in ink—on the inside covers and on the blank pages that didn’t have much information.
+Almost every page had something.

 Impulsive Behaviour

-Somehow he knew, though he wasn’t an artist himself.
+Somehow, he knew, though he wasn’t an artist himself.

 Finding My Creative Outlet